quaziashfaq/notes/aws.md

 - Customer
-  Customers and apn partners are responsible for the security *in* the cloud
+  Customers and apn partners are responsible for the security *in* the cloud.
   - Client side data encryption and data integrity authentication
   - Server-side encryption (file system and data)
-  - Network traffice protection (encryption / integrity / identity)
+  - Network traffic protection (encryption / integrity / identity)
   - Operating system, network, and firewall configuration
   - platform, applications, identity and access management
   - Customer Data